UiPath’s IPO filing suggests robotic process automation is booming – TechCrunch

 There are caveats, however: UiPath had some particular cost declines in its most recent fiscal year that make its profitability picture a bit rosier than it otherwise might have proven, thanks to the COVID-19 pandemic.
 This morning, now that we’ve looked at the big numbers, let’s dig in a bit deeper and learn whether UiPath is as strong in operating leverage terms as a casual observer of its filing might guess.

-And then we’ll dig into four other things that stuck out from its IPO filing.
+Then we’ll dig into four other things that stuck out from its IPO filing.
 Into the data!

 Operating leverage, cost control and COVID-19